 - salt

-In a large saucepan or large wok, add the coconut milk, ginger is and bring the mixture to a boil, then reduce to a simmer.
+In a large saucepan or large wok, add the coconut milk, ginger and bring the mixture to a boil, then reduce to a simmer.
 Stir continuously until milk solids separate from the coconut milk:

 Next, add water, sugar, salt and bring to a quick boil and then reduce to a simmer for 3 minutes.